YodasMyDad/ZauberCMS/ReadMe.md

 dotnet new install ZauberCMS.Template --force

 # Create your CMS
-dotnet new zaubercms -n "YourProjectName"
+dotnet new zaubercms -n "YourSiteName"
 ```

 You can also use Nuget and full instructions on how to use it are below (I prefer this way myself)